apache/freemarker/README.md

 To test your build, issue `./gradlew test`.
 Issued from the top directory, this will run the tests of all modules.

-To generate API documentation, issue `./gradlew javadoc`; the output will appear in the build/docs/api subdirectory of each module.
-To generate the FreeMarker Manual, issue `./gradlew manualOffline` (TODO: not yet working);
+To generate the aggregated API documention (contains the API of several modules that are deemed to be used commonly enough), issue `./gradlew aggregateJavadoc` from the root module; the output will appear in the `build/docs/api` subdirectory.
+To generate API documentation per module, issue `./gradlew javadoc`; the output will appear in the build/docs/api subdirectory of the module.

-the output will appear under `freemarker-manual/build/docgen`.
+To generate the FreeMarker Manual, issue `./gradlew manualOffline` (TODO: not yet working); the output will appear under `freemarker-manual/build/docgen`.

 Eclipse and other IDE setup